ashgoren/flgbtqc/resources.md

 {: #epistles}
 # Epistles
 In the Quaker tradition, an epistle is a letter of greeting or a specific message generally crafted in a Yearly Meeting session and sent to other Yearly Meetings.
-The FLGBTQC faith community often drafts epistles during our twice-yearly gatherings and distributes them widely to Yearly Meetings and other groups around the world.
+The FLGBTQC faith community often drafts epistles during our periodic gatherings and distributes them widely to Yearly Meetings and other groups around the world.

 [View FLGBTQC Epistles](/resources/epistles)